aubindetrez/implPower/README.md

 # implPower
-I small open implementation of the Power ISA v.3.1
+A small open implementation of the Power ISA v.3.1

 ## Status
 This is a work in progress, no working prototype yet but let me know if you are